twisted/pydoctor/docs/source/help.rst

 See `the configparser docs`__ for details.

 ..
-Note:: INI file sections names are treated as comments.
-If an argument is specified in more than one place,
+Note:: If an argument is specified in more than one place,
     then commandline values override config file values which override defaults.

 Example of a ``pydoctor.ini`` file, use lists syntax for repeatable options: